jjvanzon/JJs-Reference-Architecture/introduction.md

 To also accommodate for quickly changing technology, we use abstractions of these technologies to be able to replace them and not have to reprogram the whole application if we make a switch.

-This gives us a subdivision into parts into which everything fits, even when not everything is put in it yet.
+This gives us a subdivision into parts into which everything fits, even when not everything is given a place in it yet.

-Application Architecture vs Service Oriented Architecture
+Application Architecture vs Service Architecture
 ------------------------------------------------

 There are two parts of this software architecture: